In this post I explain how to disassemble Asus K-series notebook and get access to main internal parts.

 Now you can remove the fan.

 In order to remove the keyboard it’s not necessary to go though all previous disassembly steps.

 There are five small spring loaded latches securing the keyboard.

 In order to unlock the latch, simply press on it with a sharp object.

 At the same time pull the keyboard upwards.

 After all latches unlocked, you can lift up the keyboard as it shown on the picture below.

 Carefully place the keyboard upside down on the palm rest.

-Before you can disconnect the keyboard cable, you have to unlock the connector.
+Before you can remove the cable, you have to unlock the connector.

 The keyboard cable is jammed between the white connector base and brown locking clip.